For information on COVID-19, including resources and key links, please click here.

 - Support in managing mediation, appeals to the First-Tier Tribunal

 - Signposting to other statutory and voluntary services

-- Face-to-face appointments can be arranged at one of our local centres, at your own home or at an agreed venue local to your address.
+- Face-to-face appointments (Virtual or Covid-safe, if current restrictions allow) can be arranged at one of our local centres, at your own home or at an agreed venue local to your address.

 Children young people, and parents/carers can refer to SENDiass4BCP as many times as they wish.

 We will continue to work alongside you with the aim of increasing knowledge, skills, and confidence.